luetage/vivaldi_modding/README.md

 ## How to

-Vivaldi's user interface is based on web technologies, therefore it's relatively easy to customize its appearance and functionality with CSS and Javascript.
+Vivaldi’s user interface is based on web technologies, therefore it’s relatively easy to customize its appearance and functionality with CSS and Javascript.
 Detailed explanations on how to implement these modifications can be found in the [**Official Guide**][2].
 The [**Modding Forum Board**][3] is a great